Sign In Forgot Password

 Gustav Ganzfried z”l generously donated the assistive listening system for the Main Sanctuary.
 Additional generous contributions from members and an Open Hearts Award from PATHWAYS.ORG provided the necessary funding for the assistive listening system for the Holocaust Memorial Chapel and the portable assistive listening system.

-If you have any questions, concerns or suggestions for improving your listening experience at Temple Beth Hillel-Beth El, please speak with Ken Krivitzky, Executive Director.
+If you have any questions, concerns or suggestions, please contact Ken Krivitzky, Executive Director.

 Revised: February 2016